 3. Immunotherapy: When allergen avoidance and medications do not successfully control allergy symptoms, and Ear, Nose, and Throat (ENT) specialist can alter the body’s overactive response by carefully challenging the patient’s immune system through regular injections of the actual allergens to which a patient is sensitive.
 This treatment can be given after allergy testing has revealed what it is that a patient is allergic to.

 Over time, it may be possible to actually alter a person’s allergic reactions to these environmental allergens, and both improve symptoms, as well as decrease the need for medications, allergen avoidance, or allergy shots for many years.

 Why Seek Allergy Treatment from an Ear, Nose, and Throat Specialist?

 An ENT Specialist is able to diagnose and treat disorders of the upper respiratory tract (ear, nose, throat, etc.) caused by allergic conditions.

 To diagnose and treat your allergy problems, the ENT Specialists at Sound Health Services use methods that have been shown to not only identify specific allergens, but also to achieve effective control of allergies quickly.

-When to See an Ear, Nose, and Throat Specialist
+When to See an Ear, Nose, and Throat Doctor

 The following represent circumstances under which allergy sufferers should seek consultation with an ENT Doctor: